-You’ve worked hard to craft the perfect piece.
-You’re excited, confident that your client will love it.
-It’s going to be immaculate once the design is done and everything gets published, it just has to go through your editor first.
+You’ve worked hard on the perfect piece, and you’re confident your client will love it.
+It’s going to be immaculate—it just needs to pass through your editor first.

 Fast forward a few days — your piece is back from the editor, and whoa, it’s filled with line edits and copious comments in the margins.
 Not to mention, there’s an email or comment in the project thread outlining their suggestions.

-We’ll focus on content editing, the mother of all editing strategies and one of the best tools for creating exquisite content.
-We’ll also cover how it compares to other editing styles, why it matters and my process for editing content.
+Here, we’ll focus on content editing, the mother of all editing strategies and one of the best tools for creating exquisite content.
+In fact, top content marketing agencies leverage diverse teams of content experts to deliver premium results.
+We’ll also cover how it compares to other editing styles, why it matters, and my process for editing content.

 Content editing definition.